How To Immigrate To Canada: An Ultimate Guide for Filipinos

 A person in need of protection is someone who can’t return to his home country safely due to the possibility of facing any of the following: danger of torture, a risk to their life, or risk of punishment or cruel, unusual treatment.

 You have two ways to apply.
-You can either apply at a port of entry or at an IRCC office.
-Then, you have to download the application package which you have to fill out with your background, family, and the reason why you want to get refugee protection.
+You can either apply at a port of entry or an IRCC office.
+Then, you have to download the application package, which you must fill out with your background, family, and why you want refugee protection.

 Once your eligibility for refugee protection is confirmed, you’ll be invited to a hearing at the IRCC.